-Today we are an independent Catholic elementary school with a full-day preschool program, united with Schools of the Sacred Heart around the world in a philosophy of education that is expressed in five goals.
+Today we are an independent Catholic elementary school, united with Schools of the Sacred Heart around the world in a philosophy of education that is expressed in five goals.

 We look to the Goals and Criteria of Sacred Heart Education, which give purpose to our objectives, a framework for our educational philosophy, and inspiration for all that we do.
 As a Sacred Heart School, we are guided by deep-rooted values that unite us with the Network of Sacred Heart Schools in the United States and Canada and with 139 schools of the Sacred Heart around the world.
 We take great pride in our shared commitment to educate to: